Lufthansa Group adjusts mask requirement: medical mask mandatory from 1 February - Aviation24.be

 As before, an exemption from the obligation to wear a mouth-nose covering during the flight for medical reasons is only possible if the medical certificate is issued on a form provided by Lufthansa and a negative Covid 19 test is available that is not older than 48 hours at the scheduled start of the journey.

 In principle, infection on board is very unlikely.
-All Lufthansa Group aircraft are equipped with the highest quality air filters, which ensure air quality similar to that in an operating theater.
+All Lufthansa Group aircraft are equipped with the highest quality air filters, which ensure air quality similar to that in an operating theatre.
 In addition, the air circulates vertically instead of being dispersed throughout the cabin.

 22.01.2021